angelicadvocate/renegade-fan-control/README.md

-# renegade-fan-control
-PWM fan control for Libre Renegade ROC-RK3328-CC

-# PWM Fan Control Setup – Libre Renegade (ROC-RK3328-CC)
+# renegade-fan-control – Libre Renegade (ROC-RK3328-CC)

+*See attached images for what pins to use*

 ## 1. Install Scripts